acrolinx/clj-queue-by/README.md

 ## Usage

-To use this library in your project, add this to your `:dependencies` in your `project.clj` or `build.boot`:
+To use this library in your project, add the following to your `:dependencies` in your `project.clj` or `build.boot`:

     [com.acrolinx.clj-queue-by "0.1.0"]

-To create a new queue, `require` the `com.acrolinx.clj-queue-by` namespace and call `queue-by`:
+To create a queue, `require` the `com.acrolinx.clj-queue-by` namespace and call `queue-by`:

     (ns test-the-queue.core
        (:require [com.acrolinx.clj-queue-by :as q]))

     (def the-queue (q/queue-by :name))

-You can store this in an atom or as a local variable that you pass around.
+You can store the queue in an atom or as a local variable that you pass around.
 In this example, we stick to the default queue size of 128.

 When you try to push more items than the limit, an exception is thrown.